-In normal basis, x(P) and $x(P)^{2^j}$ have same Hamming weight HW(x(P)).
-Convenient to use this to determine iteration.

-Our iteration function-note that HW(x(P)) is always even:
+Harley and Gallant-Lambert-Vanstone observe that in normal basis, x(P) and $x(P)^{2^j}$ have same Hamming weight HW(x(P)) and suggest to use as iteration function.
+Choice of j depends on HW(x(P)).
+This ensures that the walk is well defined on classes since